FarhanAsfar/FarhanAsfar/README.md

-## Energy and persistence conquer all things.
+## Energy and Persistence conquer all things.

 > Benjamin Franklin
 ---